cbalu/TES/README.md

 `chmod +x tes.sh`

 ### Executing the script
-The script can be executed by cahnging to the corresponding directory where the script file is saved and then invoked by the following command
+The script can be executed by changing to the corresponding directory where the script file is saved and then invoked by the following command

 `./tes.sh`